LeoAndo/android-app-teaching-material-templates/README.md

 # Overview

-Android app programming school for beginners does not do large-scale app development, so A collection of app templates targeting instructors teaching at programming schools.
+Android app programming school for beginners does not do large-scale app development.<br> this repository is app templates targeting instructors teaching at programming schools.

 # development environment